-Australia Awards in Indonesia and the delivery organisation can arrange full interpretation during workshops and in- Australia course Participants will be selected via a competitive Expression of Interest (EOI) process.
-Gender equity will be a consideration and encouraged but not a constraint, given that participants are selected by position and position responsibilities.
-Australia Awards will convene an internal selection panel to review applications and select participants based on merit against the above participant profile.
+Environmental Conservation.
+If an applicant is selected to participate in the program, he/she cannot change the topics of their award projects in the application form.
+Applicants and demonstrate an ongoing commitment to the development of their respective home province; Preferably having conversational English language competency (evidence of any previous English language studies and/or participation in any overseas forum/seminar/training should be submitted where possible).
+English language expertise will be a consideration and encouraged but not a constraint.
 4.7 Location The course provider will be selected through an open tender process.
 The specific location(s) of the course delivery depends on the preferred tenderer's tender proposal.
-Usually, the majority of the training takes place in one location, but may include visits to other locations for benchmarking and networking opportunities, meetings and site visits.
+The course may include visits to other locations for benchmarking and networking opportunities, meetings and site visits.
 4.8 Teaching / learning approach To achieve these outcomes, the proposed short term award offers a structured learning process for participants that will utilise a range of learning methodologies: classroom sessions, case studies, discussion, planning sessions, simulations and role plays, benchmarking current initiatives and frameworks, networking events and site visits to relevant agencies.
 It is also expected that there is a significant program of networking activities.
 The Award Project model is used across all Australia Awards Indonesia Short Term Awards (participants develop a project, conduct required analyses, present the project at pre-course workshop, further develop the project during the course and present the implemented project at the post-course workshop).
 If required, all material will be made available in Bahasa Indonesia.
 If required, consecutive (simultaneous preferably if available) interpretation is provided/arranged by the course provider throughout the award to support the participants.
 The need for translation and interpretation will be determined after the participant selection has been finalised.
 4.9 Certification The course provider will award the participants with a Certificate of Completion or Certificate of Attainment.